How to experience Paradise Valley

 What to pack for your day trip to Paradise Valley

-That’s it—a round-up of some of our favourite experiences in Paradise Valley.
-I hope you enjoyed it.
-Final note: It is hotter inland, so be prepared!
+It is usually around 10 degrees hotter inland, so be prepared!
 And if you go, have fun and respect nature.